dandfmd/Rhino_CADScripts/README.md

 ### Rhino 5 and MacOS

 Some of the commands might not work properly, as in they have not been tested.
+Rhino 6 users can also follow this steps without expecting any problems.

  1. [Download source folder zip file from GitHub.](https://github.com/dfmdmx/Rhino_CADScripts/archive/master.zip)
  2. Open the zip file and extract de `Scripts` folder somewhere safe.